EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 Additionally, since we're going to use the X axis endstop on the X/Y intersection joint, you will need to print the X axis prod included in this repo:
 - https://github.com/EasterWorks/Cergs-Stealthchanger/blob/main/STLs/x-axis-prod.stl

 The X axis prod is secured to the bottom of the shuttle using two M3x8 SHCS that screw into two M3 hot-sets you'll need to embed into either shuttle design in the provided holes.
 Its job is to touch the X axis endstop when it reaches its maximum travel.
-This isn't accounted for in either of the presented shuttle designs as the original intention was to use sensorless homing on X/Y.
+DSD has provided endstop triggers which serve a similar purpose to their design and can be found in their repo - I didn't realize this initially, hence designing my own, but I do also prefer the design I came up with, so I'm leaving it here.
+Use whichever one works best for you.

 ### PG7 gland mount for Stealthburner